Byrne Charging Stations Help Visitors Plug In (And Play) at This Year’s ARTPRIZE

 Powering these kinds of conversations and connections is what Byrne is all about.
 So when ArtPrize organizers reached out for an artful way to keep attendees plugged in during their visit, the Byrne team was excited to get involved.

-This year, ArtPrize organizers have created a new web app that encourages more engagement between event goers and artists during the event.
+This year, ArtPrize organizers have created that encourages more engagement between event goers and artists during the event.
 The mobile site will give visitors opportunities to award prizes to their favorite artists by scanning unique QR codes at art venues throughout downtown.
 Each prize awarded to an artist will directly impact their chance of winning the grand prize.
 Phones will also help navigate the wide-reaching event and even tell visitors where to find transportation, parking, restaurants and charging stations.

 “With this year's new prize-awarding format, ArtPrize will be more digital than ever before, says Craig Searer, ArtPrize Executive Director.
 To participate, visitors will need to use their smartphones throughout the event, meaning they'll need to stay charged and ready to go.
 Byrne Charging Stations will help make that happen."